Building stronger cloud partnerships: How to become the partner of choice for technology platforms

 Even the biggest tech giants are, after all, piloted by real people.
 How do I know?
 I’ve been in the fortunate situation to be that favored partner.
 I was part of a team, while smaller than many other Independent Software Vendors (ISVs), earned accolades from major platforms in our space: “Hero Integration” (I like that one), “Tech Partner of the Year,” and “Focus ISV.”

 How?
-By focusing on how we could bring value, and then working in a methodical, single-minded way to deliver that value.
-To do that, we developed some “partner superpowers” that are critical to achieving that much-desired status of ”favored child” of your big tech partners.
+Focusing on bringing value and working methodically and single-mindedly to deliver that value.
+To do that, we developed some “partner superpowers” critical to achieving that much-desired status of ”favored child” in a big tech partnership.

 Partner superpower #1: Making it rain

 Major tech platforms usually aren’t banking on an ISV’s ability to land a big deal.
 And that’s precisely why it makes such a big impact when you do.
 Deliver more than one, and you’ll secure your spot on their organizational radar.

 If you can pull it off - and make sure that the right people know about it - you’ll position yourself as an indispensable partner.
 That way, you’ll receive the support you need to continue delivering those wins.

 Partner superpower #2: Closing the deal

 Sometimes, a little bit of niche expertise is what it takes to get a deal over the finish line.
 And you might be well placed to provide that mission-critical magic that gets everyone there.
 Your partner will remember this, and they’ll be motivated to bring you to the table for the next deal.
 That’s exactly where you want to be.

 Partner superpower #3: Detecting gaps and closing them